flix/book/src/traits.md

 ```

 But what if we wanted a common abstraction for data types which support
 equality?

-Enter traits.
+Here we can use traits.
 We can define an `Equatable` trait:

 ```flix
 trait Equatable[t] {